For whom and for what?

-Applications for Grants for Acquisition Programs can be submitted two times a year, during an application round announced on the website.
-The deadline for an application is June 23, 2017.
+Applications for this grant can be submitted two times a year, during an application round announced on the website.
+The deadline for an application was 9 August 2021.

 Applicants must allow for a total processing period of a maximum of three months from the deadline of the application round.
 Grants from the Mondriaan Fund cannot be awarded with retroactive effect, which is why the application must be submitted well before the desired starting date.

 In the online application form you must upload the requested information as a PDF.
 We advise you to formulate and collate this information before you fill out the form.
 We additionally request you to answer various questions, including questions for evaluation purposes.

 A recent (not older than one year) registration of your organization with the Chamber of Commerce